cheind/cppopt/Readme.md

  - Newton-Raphson
  - Gauss-Newton for non-linear least squares.

+## Conventions

+Let *f* be a [function](http://en.wikipedia.org/wiki/Function_(mathematics) with N dimensional input variables and M dimensional outputs.
+We say that
+ - *f* is univariate if `N == 1` and multivariate if `N > 1`
+ - *f* is scalar valued if `M == 1` and vector valued if `M > 1`

+The first order derivatives of a multivariate scalar valued function is called the [gradient vector](http://en.wikipedia.org/wiki/Gradient).
+The first order derivatives of a vector valued function is called the [Jacobian](http://de.wikipedia.org/wiki/Jacobi-Matrix) matrix.
+The second order derivatives of a multivariate scalar valued function is called the [Hessian](http://en.wikipedia.org/wiki/Hessian_matrix) matrix.

+Throughout cppopt we use the following conventions
+ - input variables are repesented by Nx1 column vectors
+ - outputs are represented by Mx1 column vectors
+ - gradients are represented by 1xN row vectors
+ - Jacobians are represented by MxN matrices
+ - Hessians are represented by NxN matrices

 ## Usage

 With cppopt functions and derivatives are defined through lambda expression.
 For example the lambda expression for evaluating the gradient of the multivariate polynom